-2018/19 Girls Can Rock £10000 To have workshops and performances to promote gender equality in the music industry 2017/18 The Bungalow Musical £10000 To produce a play about the history of the Bungalow bar
+20: 18/19 Girls Can Rock £10000 To have workshops and performances to promote gender equality in the music industry 201 17/18 The Bungalow Musical £10000 To produce a play about the history of the Bungalow bar

 1. Reference FR1156 2.
 Project Name Renfrewshire Connected Champions Project 3.
-Organisation Name RAMH 4.
+Organisation Name e RAMH 4.
 Amount Applied Fo r £2,311 (£13,868 applied for in total across 6 LPs) 5.
-Description Of Proj ect Renfre March ampions Project will take place between 21 st May 2020 and 27th connec ctions in the commun ons Project will raise awareness of social isolation and how to build hity.
-Because loneliness is so personal, it's often seen as a private d that it is something that can be addressed. connec ctedness within Renfr March 2018 ACUMEN and RAMH carried out research on social rewshire.
-The highest loneliness scores came from those who oblems as being a barrier to social connectedness. and inf to note epitom The research identified the importance of providing information on local services, including formal and informal peer support to build people's confidence in accessing services.
-The report went on to note that one of the key aspirations for individuals was to form relationships which were epitomised by 'greater intimacy' (more meaningful).
-This led to the creation of Renfrewshire Connectedness Champions Project. ects children, young people and families in Scotland.
-In the past een as a problem for older people Within the identified Local I Partnerships we will deliver Generations Working Together Workshops worksh and en with pupils, this allows them to discuss issues affecting them and take part in specialist-run workshops it is extremely important for young people to feel they have a voice and are included and empowered to look at social isolation the perceived stigma around loneliness and promote the concept of a supportive, non-judgemental community.
-RCCP v RCCP will deliver the same themed workshops working with teachers.
-If we are to begin to tackle the issue of loneliness in children, young people and families in the community, then there is a role for each and every one of us.
-We want pupils to speak about their feelings, to feel they have a voice and are included and empowered to look at social isolation the perceived stigma around loneliness and promote the concept of a supportive, non-judgemental community.
+Description Of Proj ect Renfre March ampions Project will take place between 21 st May 2020 and 27th connec tions in the commun ions Project will raise awareness of social isolation and how to build hity.
+Because loneliness is so personal, it's often seen as a private d that it is something that can be addressed. connec tedness within Renfr March 2018 ACUMEN and RAMH carried out research on social rewshire.
+The highest loneliness scores came from those who oblems as being a barrier to social connectedness. and inf to note epitom ormal peer support t that one of the key importance of providing information on local services, including formal to build people's confidence in accessing services.
+The report went on aspirations for individuals was to form relationships which were nacy' (more meaningful).
+This led to the creation of Renfrewshire Project. ects children, young people and families in Scotland.
+In the past een as a problem for older people Within the identified Local I Partnerships we will deliver Generations Working Together Workshops worksh and em nops it is extremely in npowered to look at s n to discuss issues affecting them and take part in specialist-run nportant for young people to feel they have a voice and are included social isolation the perceived stigma around loneliness and promote , non-judgemental community.
+RCCP w vill deliver the same t hemed workshops working with teachers. - the issue of loneliness in children, young people and families in the role for each and every one of us. out their feelings, to feel they have a voice and are included and Il isolation the perceived stigma around loneliness and promote the concept of a supportive, non-judgemental community.